yodkwtf/data-structures-and-alogrithms/Data Structures/Stacks & Queues/Stacks/readme.md

 Stacks are not in-built but we can create our own using arrays or linked lists.
 Both of them are ideal choices but it usually depends on the operations we need to perform.

-Accessing items is faster in arrays since values are next to each other where as linked lists, unlike arrays, don't have any memory limitations.
+Accessing items is faster in arrays since values are next to each other whereas linked lists, unlike arrays, don't have any memory limitations.

 #### Time Complexities